ApolloZhu/FBLA-2017-NLC/README.md

 ## How to share an item to your social media platform

+select an item
+click on the icon on the top right corner select the social media platform you wish to use
+post

 ## How to donate an item

 ## How to search